awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-git-considerations.md

 1. Upload the configuration file into your designated Amazon S3 storage location in a folder called `life-cycle-configuration`\.
 For example, if your default S3 location is `s3://DOC-EXAMPLE-BUCKET/notebooks`, your configuration file should be located at `s3://DOC-EXAMPLE-BUCKET/notebooks/life-cycle-configuration/configuration.json`\.
 **Important**
 We strongly recommend that you restrict access to your `life-cycle-configuration` folder to only your EMR Notebooks administrators, and to the service role for EMR Notebooks\.
-For instructions, see [Controlling access to a bucket with user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html)\.
+You should also secure `configuration.json` against unauthorized access\.
+For instructions, see [Controlling access to a bucket with user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html) or [Security Best Practices for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html)\.

    For upload instructions, see [Creating a folder](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html#create-folder) and [Uploading objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) in the *Amazon Simple Storage Service User Guide*\.